Beaumont Leys

 • To listen to homework instructions in class.

-• To activate their Show My Homework account.
+• To activate their Satchel One account.

 • To ensure that homework is completed and handed in to meet the deadline.